Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Green Bay has hit the over twice in five home games this season.
+- In five home games this season, Green Bay has hit the over twice.

-- In seven road games this year, Chicago has hit the over twice.
+- This season, in six road games, Chicago has hit the over twice.

 Powered by Data Skrive.